Cleveland

 Playhouse Square

 We have a whole theater district in Cleveland which you can't miss since there is a massive outdoor chandelier hanging over the street.
-I've been to a few shows and enjoyed them all- Jesus Christ Superstar, Beauty and the Beast, A Midsummer Night's Dream, A Christmas Carol, Mean Girls, Clue, and Book of Mormon.
-I'd love to get out to the theater more often and you should too.
+I've seen Jesus Christ Superstar, Hadestown, Beauty and the Beast, Six, A Midsummer Night's Dream, A Christmas Carol, Mean Girls, Clue, Kimberly Akimbo, and Book of Mormon here.
+Very worth checking out!

 Nightlife